"Behind the Light" - released Mid 2020.

 Two months later the Cranson’s travelled to Wick to restock provisions.
 The following week many townsfolk began to report that William, once again, appeared in their dreams.The community, now convinced the boy was sent by the devil, turned on the Cranson family and formed a lynch party.
 Thankfully, order was restored by a priest, who then performed a full exorcism.
 In addition the landowner signed over the desolate island to the Cranson’s in exchange for the promise that William would never step foot on the mainland again.
 From that moment onward William began to sleep for over twenty hours each day.

-Upon his nineteenth birthday he began to write during sleep were upon waking he would then bind the work into a book.
+Upon his nineteenth birthday he began to write whilst asleep were upon waking he would then bind the work into a book.
 His parents, fearing a reaction from the mainland, burnt every copy.
-Legend claims that William concealed a copy, which was to become known as “The Last Book”.
+Legend claims that William concealed one edition, which was to become known as “The Last Book”.
 To this day the “book” has not be found.

 Two weeks prior to his twentieth birthday, William died rather unexpectedly having slept undisturbed for twenty-six days.
 It would be centuries before the Latin words appeared again but appear they did.